samthebest/dump/work-flow-2.md

 *(Desirable, but hard)* Automatically send a slack message

 *(Desirable, but hard)* Automatically move all the tickets that got deployed to Done.

+*(Desirable, but hard)* Automatically create release notes and commit them to a .md file.

 ## Hotfix Process Step by Step with Git and CI